arssivka/naomech/README.md

   ```

   This script will also copy all the needed files to the robot.
+  Note: if you have any idea how to improve this, feel free to share that idea with us! ;)

 7. Connect to your Nao via ssh: